kiptoobarchok/MediTree/README.md

 - **Tree marketplace**:
 ```
 Create a platform for users to buy and sell trees or gardening supplies.
-    - _Tree Listings_: Allow nurseries or individuals to list trees for sale.
+    - Tree Listings: Allow nurseries or individuals to list trees for sale.
-    - _Gardening Supplies_: Offer a marketplace for tools, seeds, and fertilizers.
+    - Gardening Supplies: Offer a marketplace for tools, seeds, and fertilizers.
-    - _User Reviews_: Let users review and rate sellers.
+    - User Reviews: Let users review and rate sellers.
 ```